Package Leaflet: Information for the User

 drospirenone/estetrol

-Drovelis is a contraceptive medication used to prevent pregnancy.
+Drovelis is a contraceptive medicine used to prevent pregnancy.

-Before starting to take Drovelis, read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot — see section “Blood Clots”.
+Before starting to take Drovelis, you should read the information about blood clots in section 2.
+It is particularly important that you read the symptoms of a blood clot - see section 2 "Blood clots".

 Before starting to take Drovelis, your doctor will ask you some questions about your personal medical history and that of your close relatives.
-Your doctor will also take your blood pressure and, depending on your personal situation, may perform other tests.
+Your doctor will also measure your blood pressure and, depending on your personal situation, may also perform other tests.

 In this prospectus, several situations are described in which you should stop taking Drovelis, or in which the effectiveness of the contraceptive may be reduced.
-In these situations, you should not have sexual intercourse or take additional non-hormonal contraceptive precautions, for example, the use of a condom or another barrier method.
-Do not use the rhythm or calendar method or basal body temperature method.
-These methods may not be reliable since oral contraceptives can affect body temperature and cyclic changes in cervical mucus composition.
+In these situations, you should not have sexual intercourse or should take additional non-hormonal contraceptive precautions, for example, using a condom or another barrier contraceptive method.
+Do not use the rhythm or calendar method or the temperature method.
+These methods may not be reliable since oral contraceptives can influence body temperature and cyclic changes in cervical mucus composition.

-Drovelis, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.
+Drovelis, like other hormonal contraceptives, does not protect against human immunodeficiency virus (HIV) infection (acquired immune deficiency syndrome, AIDS) or any other sexually transmitted disease.

 Do not take Drovelis